d-eathrow/anonymousland/_items/Another guide.md

 #### __Setting your foundation__

 Our foundation will be the core of our setup.
 Everything done here will impact the level of security, privacy and anonymity that we have.
+This section will be long, but is important.

 <br>

 ##### Choosing an Operating System

 Choosing our operating system is one of the most important pieces for this setup.
-This guide will be focused around [QubesOS](https://qubes-os.org), but any type of linux/unix OS should be suitable as long as it is properly configured & hardened for our needs.
+This section will be focused around [QubesOS](https://qubes-os.org), but any type of linux/unix OS should be suitable as long as it is properly configured & hardened for our needs.

 <br>